Ms. Pac-Man Maze Madness: Other Ms. Pac-Man games

-The original Ms. Pac-Man was produced in 1981 and released on February 3, 1982 as an arcade game by Midway Games.
+The original Ms. Pac-Man was produced in 1981 and released on February 3, 1982, as an arcade game by Midway Games.

 A year after Ms. Pac-Man Maze Madness was released, Ms. Pac-Man: Quest for the Golden Maze was released on PC.
 While similar in gameplay to Maze Madness, the game includes new elements such as a baby ghost, which causes power-ups to appear when touched, and bonus areas where fruit must be eaten in order to obtain a golden fruit.
 It was the third and final game that was released starring Ms. Pac Man.

 Reception

 The Dreamcast, Game Boy Advance, and Nintendo 64 versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 Nintendo Power said of the N64 version, "The multiplayer mode stumbles," while N64 Magazine gave it a much harsher description: "The Multiplayer mazes are viewed from three-quarters angle — and the blurry visuals make it all but impossible to see what's going on."
 They also continue comparing the tag games as being "ruined by the fact that the chasers move twice as fast as the other players."
 Their final comment on the multiplayer mode was simply "Terrible."
 In Japan, Famitsu gave the PlayStation version a score of 23 out of 40.
 Game Informer gave the same console version a favorable review over a month before it was released Stateside.

 Chris Charla of NextGen said of the PlayStation version in its December 2000 issue: "The maze format makes the game too limited to be the next Ape Escape, but it's definitely worth a look."
 Later, in its January 2001 issue, Daniel Erickson called the N64 version "A solid package for just about any gamer."

-Reviewing the Game Boy Advance version of the game, Retro Gamer generally complimented the graphics, sound and gameplay while stating itw as difficult to see the heights of some platforms and noted that the game difficulty was perhaps too lenient suggesting it for younger players.
+Reviewing the Game Boy Advance version of the game, Retro Gamer generally complimented the graphics, sound and gameplay while stating it as difficult to see the heights of some platforms and noted that the game difficulty was perhaps too lenient suggesting it for younger players.

 Bad Hare of GamePro said of the PlayStation version in its October 2000 issue, "With three frantic multiplayer modes as well as the original arcade classics, Maze Madness proves the ol' girl still has life in her."
 (Note: GamePro gave the PlayStation version two 4/5 scores for graphics and control, and two 3.5/5 scores for sound and fun factor.)
 Four issues later, however, Human Tornado said that the Dreamcast version "isn't a very strong Pac game, but it does have its moments.
 If you're hungry for some ghosts, this game might be worth a trip around the maze."
 (Note: GamePro gave the Dreamcast version 3/5 for graphics, sound, control, and fun factor.)

 The game was a runner-up for the "Best Multiplayer Game" award at the Official U.S. PlayStation Magazine 2000 Editors' Awards, which went to TimeSplitters.